Drip Irrigation System and Components

 Drip irrigation can be described as a micro-irrigation system that delivers water and nutrients to crops and plants efficiently.
 The controlled distribution of water and nutritional compounds to the plant's roots at regular intervals ensures the crops receive all they need for their optimal growth.
-Many farmers are opting for drip farming because of the range of benefits it offers.
-Along with producing a higher yield, drip irrigation systems can help conserve water, energy, fertilizers, and crop protection products.
+Many farmers are opting for this system because of the range of benefits it offers.
+Along with producing a higher yield, these systems can help conserve water, energy, fertilizers, and crop protection products.

-The main drip irrigation components typically found in a drip irrigation system are:
+The main components typically found in a drip system are:

 - Drip Filter: Filters are essential for removing debris, sediment, and other particles from the water to prevent clogging of emitters and tubing.

 - Mainline Tubing: Serves as the primary conduit for water delivery from the source to the rest of the system.
-Mainline tubing is usually made of PVC, polyethlene, or another durable material.
+Mainline tubing is usually made of PVC, polyethylene, or another durable material.

 - Sub-Mainline Tubing: In larger systems, sub-mainline tubing distributes water from the mainline to various sections or zones of the garden or field.